 - Scroll down to the bottom and select ‘View PDF’ next to Incorporation (you may need to navigate to the older pages to find this)

 - You’ll find the certificate of incorporation on page one of the PDF

 3. Certified copy from Companies House

-You can order a certified copy of your certificate of incorporation from Companies House by calling the contact centre on +44 (0)303 1234 500 and quoting the company registration number of the company whose certificate you want.
+You can order a certified copy of your certificate of incorporation from Companies House by calling the contact centre on +44 (0)303 1234 500 and quoting the CRN of the company whose certificate you want.
 The standard service costs £15.00 and will be issued within 4 working days.
-A same day service is also available at a cost of £50.00 (orders need to be received by 2pm).
+A same-day service is also available at a cost of £50.00 (orders need to be received by 2pm).

-When will I need to use this certificate?
+When will I need to use the certificate of incorporation?

 There are many scenarios where you might need your certificate of incorporation.
-For example, you will be required to provide it to open a business bank account, apply for any kind of loan, sell shares to new investors, and more.
-It is therefore crucial that you keep your certificate safe and accessible at all times.
+For example, you will be required to provide it to open a business bank account, apply for any kind of loan, and sell shares to new investors.
+It is, therefore, crucial that you keep your certificate safe and accessible at all times.

 Do I need a new certificate of incorporation if I change my company name?